My JC Path: A Tax expert with a passion for people and progress

 What are the hot topics for your clients at the moment?

-Definitely the introduction of Making Tax Digital (MTD).
-We are now understanding the practical challenges from the recent introduction.
-It is a significant change for many clients and we are helping them through the transition.
+Definitely the introduction of Making Tax Digital (MTD) for Income Tax.
+We are now understanding the practical challenges from the recent introduction of MTD for VAT.
+It will be a significant change for many clients and we are helping them through the transition.

 Brexit is also an issue and at the moment farming clients are hoping that their concerns are listened to.
 Finally, now that the Scottish Tax Bands for non-savings/non-dividend income are different to the rest of the UK, tax returns are more complicated than ever before.